-5a.
-Are the Board aware that adolescent neglect is a significant issue facing professionals?
-Children's Social Care & Education Thurrock has a high prevalence of neglect cases across all age groups.
+Board aware Children's Social Care & Education Thurrock has a high prevalence of neglect cases across all age groups.
 Focus on neglect within LSCB Conference.
-Adolescent 'neglect toolkit' to be rolled out within Adolescent Team G LSCB conference 'Spotlight on Neglect' completed.
-Adolescent 'neglect toolkit' on track re: March '15 target date JW/ AC Earlier identification of adolescent neglect and affirmative action taken to risk manage and address.
+Adolescent 'neglect toolkit' to be rolled out within Adolescent Team G 'n LSCB conference 'Spotlight on Neglect' completed.
+Adolescent neglect toolkit' on track re: March '15 target date.
+JW/ AC Earlier identification of adolescent neglect and affirmative action taken to risk manage and address.
 5b.
 How can this be tackled by the Board?
 Children's Social Care & Education By addressing adolescent neglect within the LSCB multi-agency and single agency training plans.
 Provide appropriate training and ensure robust auditing / monitoring to evidence that learning is being translated into improved practice.
-G Auditing process in place training plan in place JW/CS/ LSCB Impact of training can be evidenced in practice improvements.
+G , , , , , , , , , , , , , , , , , , , Auditing process in place training plan in place JW/CS/ LSCB Impact of training can be evidenced in practice improvements.
 Feedback from service users.
 5c.
-How can professionals be supported to develop a more effective response to addrescent neglect?
+How can professionals be supported to develop a more effective response to adolescent neglect?
 Children's Social Care By using adolescent neglect tool kits.
-Rolled out to all Adolescent Team staff & managers Evidence of toolkit used in supervision G In place & re-launched Mar-15 JW SMT / JW Staff can consistently identify neglect and respond appropriately.
-Managers can consistently support workers in identify neglect and responding appropriately. ග Education By training support.
+Rolled out to all Adolescent Team staff & managers Evidence of toolkit used in supervision G In n place & re-launched Mar-15 JW SMT / JW Staff can consistently identify neglect and respond appropriately.
+Managers can consistently support workers in identify neglect and responding appropriately.
+Education By training support.
 On going training and support for school based staff, through signposting by LA staff to appropriate training and direct support in individual cases.
 G On-going MT/NL/AC School staff can identify neglect and respond appropriately.
 5d.
 How will the Board know its response has been effective?
 Children's Social Care Neglect is quickly recognised and addressed.
 Frequent review of CP Plans.
-G Frequent CLA surgeries are being held as additional scrutiny.
+G a requent CLA surgeries re being held as dditional scrutiny.
 AC/ RM / NL Fewer children subject of a plan for two years or more Frequent review of CIN cases.
-G Frequent CIN surgeries are being held as additional scrutiny.
+G a requent CIN surgeries re being held as dditional scrutiny.

-Children's Neglect is quickly Increase in referrals to G Co ompare 2013/14 rate MT/NL/AC Families are effectively 'turned Social recognised and EOH and Troubled with n final rates for 2014/15- around' inline with Troubled Care & addressed by school staff Families targe get for completion June Families criteria.
+Children's Neglect is quickly Increase in referrals to G Compare 2013/14 rate MT/NL/AC Families are effectively 'turned Social recognised and EOH and Troubled with final rates for 2014/15- around' inline with Troubled Care & addressed by school staff Families target for completion June Families criteria.
 Education 15.